Welcome to today's edition of the Rush 24-7 podcast.

 It's called eugenics.

-Other infamous world figures acted upon similar instincts using other means to object uh achieve their objectives, concentration camps, mass gassings, so-called ethnic cleansings.
+Other infamous world figures acted upon similar instincts using other means to achieve their objectives: concentration camps, mass gassings, so-called ethnic cleansings.

-And uh it's uh it's here, but who here comes Ruth Busy Ginsburg just out of the box admitting what this is all about.
+And here comes Ruth Buzzy Ginsburg just out of the box admitting what this is all about.

-Now, it is all about uh, you know, woman's right to choose.
+Now, it is all about women's right to choose.

-I mean, that's that's the umbrella under which it all happens, but uh you know the thing about this group, Planned Parenthood and uh, you know, you put up an adoption center uh next to an abortion clinic, and what'll happen is the pro the the uh Planned Parenthood people come out and try to keep every pregnant woman possible from going into the adoption center.
+But, you know, the thing about this group, Planned Parenthood, and you put up an adoption center next to an abortion clinic, and what will happen is the Planned Parenthood people come out and try to keep every pregnant woman possible from going into the adoption center.

 New York Times interviewer didn't ask.

-Perhaps assume that New York Times readers already know.
+Perhaps assume that New York Time readers already know what population Ruth Buzzy Ginsburg.

-I'm mentioning this now because we got another one of these type people being uh investigated today.
+I'm mentioning this now because we got another one of these type people being investigated today.

-And that they ought to they ought to dispel for all time any notion that the abortion movements about privacy or choice or freedom.
+And they ought to dispel for all time any notion that the abortion movement's about privacy or choice or freedom.

 Tell you why liberals reacted so strongly to my term feminazi.